 Exploring User roles

-You can customize users access in 3 main ways
+You can customize user access in 3 main ways

-(3) Additional customisation options - there are also lots of other ways user permission can be further customised.
-For example, rather than giving a user access to all petty cash accounts, you can set this 'per account'.
-For a full breakdown of how ExpensePlus can be customised per module, click here.
+3. Additional customisation options - there are also lots of other ways you can further customise user permissions.
+For example, rather than giving a user access to all petty cash or bank accounts, you can set this 'per account'.
+Find out more here about how you can customise ExpensePlus per module.

 More information about user roles